 Kaneohe is only 25 minutes away from the capitol of Honolulu.
 The two cities are separated by the Koolau Mountains.
 From the mountains to the beach, from the city lifestyle to the country lifestyle, Kaneohe has it all.

 Kaneohe Bay stretches through the coastline and is a popular spot for fishing, boating, kayaking and surfing.
-The views are beautiful and the water is clear.
+The views are beautiful, and the water is clear.
 The bay is also home to a famous sandbar where visitors play beach volleyball, sand soccer and soak up the sun.

 Another popular destination in Kaneohe is the Byodi-In Temple.
 It rests at the foothills of the Koolau Mountains along the Kamehameha Highway.
 The temple itself is surrounded by tropical rainforest and its home to amazing Japanese gardens, koi ponds and white peacocks.
-It’s a non-practicing temple that welcomes guests of all faiths, as well as those who are simply looking to appreciate its beauty.
+It’s a non-practicing temple that welcomes guests of all faiths, as well as those who simply want to appreciate its beauty.

 3. Kailua-Kona, Big Island

 You can visit the famous Kona Brewery for lunch and a drink or zipline through the Hawaiian forest at Kohala.
 Home to the Kaloko-Honokohau National Historic Park, Kailua-Kona is perfect for adventurers.
-Here, you can truly discover the spirit of Hawaii through the various freshwater pools and ponds spread throughout the park.
+Here, you can truly discover the spirit of Hawaii through the freshwater pools and ponds spread throughout the park.

 2. Paia, Maui

 You can’t retire in Hawaii without first considering Maui as your destination.
 Maui has won Conde Nast’s Best Island Award a whopping 19 times.
 The town of Paia is a great place to consider.
-It’s a charming little town that isn’t overrun by tourists.
+It’s a charming town that isn’t overrun by tourists.
 There are plenty of great restaurants, interesting shops and art galleries.

-The beaches are within walking distance of practically everything in Paia, and you may also run into a celebrity or two from time-to-time.
+The beaches are within walking distance of practically everything in Paia.
+And you may also run into a celebrity or two from time-to-time.
 Willie Nelson is often seen in Paia at the local saloon.

 The city is also home to Mana Foods, which is considered by many people in Maui as the islands premier natural food market.